tardis-sn/tardis/docs/physics/montecarlo/propagation.rst

 Sobolev point.
 This effectively reduces the line optical depth determination to a pure local problem.

-If a packet with a frequency :math:`\nu_\mathrm{lab}` in the lab frame is at a radius :math:`r_i` with a propogation direction :math:`\mu_i`, the distance that the packet must travel to reach the next Sobolev point is calculated by setting the frequency of the packet in the co-moving frame at the Sobolev point equal to the resonant frequency that it will next hit, which we will label :math:`\nu_\mathrm{line}` (which is, of course, in the co-moving frame).
+If a packet with a frequency :math:`\nu_\mathrm{lab}` in the lab frame is at a radius :math:`r_i` with a propagation direction :math:`\mu_i`, the distance that the packet must travel to reach the next Sobolev point is calculated by setting the frequency of the packet in the co-moving frame at the Sobolev point equal to the resonant frequency that it will next hit, which we will label :math:`\nu_\mathrm{line}` (which is, of course, in the co-moving frame).
 Using the nonrelativistic doppler shift formula, we get

 .. math:: \nu_\mathrm{line} = (1-\beta_f \mu_f)\nu_\mathrm{lab}